mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

    }
    ```

-   Now that I have them defined, I need to tell the broccoli addon what
+   Now that I have that defined, I need to tell the broccoli addon what
    attributes to use when building the JSON API.

    Let’s add that in `/lib/content-generator/index.js` (a file coming from the